julelang/manual/src/compiler/directives.md

 ## Directive Expressions

 Some directives evaluate the expression you wrote with a custom syntax, and if the expression returns `true` as a result, your file will be included in the build.
 Expression must always return a boolean.
 Expressions are only logical.
-So the variables you will use are boolean, and the binary operations you can do are only logical and, and logical or.
+So the tags you will use are boolean, and the binary operations you can do are only logical and, and logical or.

-Your variables are set automatically by your compiler.
-The variables you can use are the same as in file annotation.
-They are variables that are also described in the [platform support](/compiler/platform-support) documentation.
+While some tags are automatically set by the compiler, others are passed using the `--tags` option in the compilation command.
+The tags you can use are the same as in file annotation.
+They are tags that are also described in the [platform support](/compiler/platform-support) documentation.

 ::: warning
 Evaluation results in `false` on any syntax errors and empty expressions.